VolunteerMatch is Merging with Idealist!

 • Orientation or Training

-• Our hope is that each volunteer will give 1 day per week for the duration of the program.
+• Each volunteer will give 1 day per week, minimum for the duration of the program.

 Report this opportunity